 Azure Artifacts overview

-- Allow IP addresses and domain URLs if your organization is using a firewall or a proxy server.
+- Allow domain URLs and IP addresses if your organization is using a firewall or a proxy server.

-- If you plan to use more than the free 2 GiB storage, you must set up billing for your organization.
+- Set up billing if you plan to use more than the free 2-GiB storage.

 Install Azure Artifacts in TFS

 Azure Artifacts comes pre-installed in TFS 2017 and 2018.
-If the extension has been removed, you can install it from the Visual Studio Marketplace.
+If the extension is removed, you can install it from the Visual Studio Marketplace.

 Assign licenses in TFS